mjp41/cpython/Doc/regions.md

 ### Regions

 Regions are used to pass mutable state between concurrent units of execution (behaviours).
-For usability, we need local references into the region, that are not part of the region itself.
+For usability, we need references into the region, that are not part of the region itself.
+These might be from the objects such as the frame, from closures or from function objects.
 This is precisely what local objects are for as they can refer into the region.

 The core challenge is allowing local objects to refer into a region,